Area Status: Open

 Located on the northeast corner of Sunrise Blvd and Sabino Canyon Road at Sabino Canyon Recreation Area.
 With soaring mountains, deep canyons, and the unique plants and animals of the Sonoran Desert found here draw over a million visitors a year to the Sabino Canyon Recreation Area.
 The wonders of the desert foothills and rocky gorges of the Santa Catalina Mountains are marvelous and accessible.

-Sabino Canyon Shuttle routes provide access to Sabino and Bear Canyons.
-Along both routes riders are free to get off wherever they choose, do a little birding, have a picnic, or spend time along one of the many pools and cascades that grace Sabino Creek.
+Sabino Canyon tram routes provide access to Sabino and Bear Canyons.
+Along both routes riders are free to get off at one of the several shuttle stops, do a little birding, have a picnic, or spend time along one of the many pools and cascades that grace Sabino Creek.
 For those who just want a refresher course on its wonders, the nature trail at the visitor center offers plenty of wildlife and trailside interpretive information.

-If riding the shuttle does not stir your sense of adventure, there are miles of hiking trails that wander throughout the area and lead deeper into the Santa Catalina backcountry.
+If riding the tram does not stir your sense of adventure, there are miles of hiking trails that wander throughout the area and lead deeper into the Santa Catalina backcountry.

 Sabino Canyon Sustainable Recreation Concept Plan